elzKit/serverObserver/README.md

   * writes messages to a kafka topic (by default, "server_metrics")

 ## db_writer
-* reads messages from a kafka topic, and stores then in a PostgreSQL table.
+* reads messages from a kafka topic, and stores them in a PostgreSQL table.

 # Installation